ptc-iot-sharing/MonacoEditorTWX/README.md

    ```

 Please note that in the New Composer, all editors will be replaced with the Monaco editor, including the script editor, subscription editor, CSS editor, expression editor and other JSON/XML editors.
-When updating to a new version of Thingworx of the 8.4.x line, step _3.3_ needs to be redone.

 ### Removing